Thomas Crown Goes Golfing

 How to Get the Look

-- Blue synthetic fiber long-sleeve T-shirt with a black & white striped trim on the raised neck band and chest pocket
+- Sky blue long-sleeve t-shirt with a black-and-white striped trim on the raised neck band and chest pocket

-- Light gray subtle-plaid flat front trousers with frogmouth front pockets, flapped rear pockets, side-adjusters, and plain-hemmed bottoms with a full break
+- Light gray plaid flat front trousers with frogmouth front pockets, flapped rear pockets, side-adjusters, and plain-hemmed bottoms

-- Brown leather Norwegian kiltie loafers with a strap and brass clasp
+- Brown leather Norwegian kiltie loafers with a strap and brass buckle

 - Mustard ribbed socks